 One of the things that we cannot recommend enough are plastic storage containers for most items from snacks to hiking gear since they are stackable and allow for ease of finding what you need without having to go through numerous bags and making a mess.

 Storage containers are also great to keep snacks.
 In the past we used to just fill tote bags with chips, bars, etc. But they would end up getting squished and destroyed after a few days on the road.
 Using plastic storage containers lets us organize all our food, keep them safe in a sturdy container and also visually accessible through the see-through plastic.

 Road trips are an essential part of our travel lifestyle since they offer something that no other mode of travel can.
 Being able to take everything and anything you need is just one perk.
 While it might not be the fastest way to travel sometimes taking it slow and visiting those small towns on Historic Route 66 or that one unique Navajo Gift Shop near Monument Valley that is the prize for patience.

-Hopefully the list is useful to you and makes planning a road trip that less stressful and that much more convenient.
+Hopefully, the list is useful to you and makes planning a road trip less stressful and that much more convenient.

 Let us know below if there is an item, we missed that you think is essential for a great road trip, we are always eager to grow our list!

 If you are looking for ways to put the list to the test check out some of our favorite road trips through Utan and Colorado!